amcglynn/SoftwareEngAndTest/week2/Exercises.md

 **Request requirements:**
 First name and last name must contain only characters and should have a minimum length of 1 and a maximum length of 100.
-Date of birth must be in the format of DD/MM/YYYY Phone number must be numeric characters and must have a minimum length of 9 characters and a maximum of 15

 Write various unit tests which test that exceptions are thrown when invalid Requests are validated.